-Below are four ways employers and employees can recognize the contributions this month and all year long:
+Here are four ways employers and employees can recognize the contributions this month and all year long.

-Black-owned businesses historically had a harder time accessing loans and capital.
+Black-owned businesses historically had a harder time accessing loans and capital in the United States.
 During this month, put your money where your heart is and consider supporting local Black-owned businesses.
 Your patronage can play an important role in strengthening the black community!
 Here’s a list of businesses you can support

 It’s important to note that employers should never assume that a Black employee would want to be involved in your Black History Month planning.
-This may make them feel uncomfortable and can feel invasive, especially if these types of initiatives are new at your company.
+This can feel invasive and uncomfortable, especially if these types of initiatives are new at your company.
 To avoid any employee feeling uncomfortable, practice recognizing and engaging all your employees throughout the year.